• Skip to main content

 Legal Disclaimer

 The articles on this site should not be taken as financial advice.
-We recommend contacting a Christian financial advisor or Bible-based financial coach for specific advice regarding your situation.
+Please contact a financial advisor (or coach) for specific advice regarding your situation.
 Any references to interest rates, giveaways, deals, products, and websites are subject to change without notice.
 We try our best to keep the information current, but things are always changing so it may be different now than when it was first published.
 Also, all the pages on SeedTime help us pay the bills by using affiliate relationships with Amazon, Google, eBay and others but our opinions are NEVER for sale.
 Find out more here.

 Footer